 First things first: Harry Potter himself is played by Jewish actor Daniel Radcliffe.
 What’s more, some Jews view the series as a sort of modern-day Torah.
 “I did not attend religious school,” Rena Lubin writes on our partner site, MJL.
 “However, my mother did read me the Harry Potter books as bedtime stories… I quickly became invested in the riveting tale detailing the magical adventures of friends, family, love, mystery and intrigue, deception, good versus evil… sound familiar?”
 Still the series must be taken with a grain of salt: The Goblins in the first installment feature antisemitic tropes, and series author JK Rowling has made multiple public transphobic statements.
 Catch various Harry Potter films on Amazon Prime and NBC’s Peacock.

 The adventures of Casper the Friendly Ghost was first popularized in the 1950s comic books by Jewish artist Alfred Harvey.
 This 1995 film, a combination of computer animation and live action from Jewish director Brad Silberling, follows the sweet ghost in his spooky adventures.
 Fun fact: This film version is the first to feature a fully CGI character in the lead role.
-Watch Casper on Netflix or Disney+.
+Watch Casper Amazon Prime.

 Monster House (2006)

 From Israeli director Gil Kenan, Monster House is an animated kids’ horror movie about 12-year-old DJ and his two friends, who are terrorized by their crotchety neighbor’s haunted house.
-This spooky film is available on Netflix and Hulu.
+This spooky film is available on Netflix and Amazon Prime.

 The Addams Family Movie (1991)

 Based on the 1964 TV series by Jewish producer David Levy, this supernatural black comedy chronicles the eccentric Addams family as the reconnect with a family member who ends up trying to steal their fortune.
 Jewish cinematographer Barry Sonnenfeld directed the film, which became a Broadway musical in 2010.
-Stream it on Netflix this Halloween.
+Stream it on Hulu or Amazon Prime this Halloween.

 This iconic and somewhat spooky classic is perfect for Halloween.
 Directed by award-winning Jewish director Steven Spielberg, ET follows an extraterrestrial during his stay with a family, whose children help him return to his home planet.
-You can watch this classic on Netflix and Disney+.
+You can watch this classic on Amazon Prime.

 Scary and/or Scandy — Best for Post-Bedtime